Tishalan/Smart-Academic-Companion-System/README.md

 ## About This Project

-The Smart Academic Companion System was developed as a Final Year Project for the BSc in Data Science at ESOFT / London Metropolitan University by Satkunam Tishalan (E225097 / 25027320).
+The Smart Academic Companion System was developed as a Final Year Project for the BSc in Data Science at London Metropolitan University by Satkunam Tishalan (LMU ID - 25027320).

 Traditional academic monitoring systems are reactive — problems like poor attendance or declining grades are only noticed after significant damage has occurred.
 This system replaces that reactive approach with an intelligent, automated, and proactive platform that brings together three cutting-edge technologies into a single unified web application.